Father Christmas, the fat man in the red suit, but has it always been like this?

-Some people believe that the suit became red after he was featured on a Coca-Cola advertisement, that has nowadays become the symbol of Christmas-time.
+Some people believe that the suit became red after he was featured in a Coca-Cola advertisement, which has nowadays become the symbol of Christmas-time.

 He delivers presents on a magical sleigh, pulled by flying reindeer.
 He slips down the chimney (or uses a magic key) to leave presents under the tree or in stockings.

-He is one of the most popular characters in fiction and film alike, examples being the Raymond Briggs children’s book Father Christmas, and in the 2012 Dreamworks animated film, Rise of the Guardians.
+He is one of the most popular characters in fiction and film alike, examples being the Raymond Briggs children’s book Father Christmas and the 2012 Dreamworks animated film Rise of the Guardians.